K7MDL2/IC905_Ethernet_Decoder/README.md

 Lower and Upper edges of the band search table
 Offset used to convert the received VFO values to the actual dial frequency

-The other hex data messages (indented ones) are from raw packet capture utitily filterted output.
+The other hex data messages (indented ones) are from raw packet capture utility filtered output.
 I have not figured out how to shut those off yet.
 They are not from the program itself.
+I will be looking to move the TCP sniffing function from the script into the Python program.